 wonderful time when I began my career as a painter.

-I dedicate all my efforts in this Biog to my loving
+I dedicate all my efforts in this blog to my loving

 family and my beloved father.

-One of my thesis paintings (shown to the Left) was entered in the
+My thesis painting (shown to the Left) was entered in the

 competition for entry into the Korean National Art competition in

 1981, at the recomendation of my professor.